Back to All Events

 About our Teacher:

-Venerable Losang Gendun has dedicated nearly four decades to practicing Buddhism and has served as a Bhikshu in the Tibetan tradition for the past 19 years.
-Prior to his ordination, he worked in diverse fields such as palliative care, technology, refugee organizations, and management.
-His extensive training includes ten years of studying Buddhist philosophy and practice in monasteries across France, India, Nepal, and Myanmar.
-Additionally, he spent over four years in retreat, immersing himself in Tibetan sutra and tantra, as well as the Burmese Theravada Forest Tradition.
+Venerable Losang Gendun has practiced Buddhism for nearly four decades and has served as a Bhikshu in the Tibetan tradition for 19 years, with extensive training including ten years studying Buddhist philosophy and practice in monasteries across France, India, Nepal, and Myanmar, and over four years in retreat focusing on Tibetan sutra and tantra as well as the Burmese Theravada Forest Tradition.

 Registration and Donations